If you’ve ever wondered:

 To start preparing for the JEE Advanced Exam, you need to know the Most Important topics for JEE Advanced Exam beforehand.

 Here is a compilation of Important topics from Physics, Chemistry, Mathematics along with their Marking Weightage.

-There are no certain predictions that the questions will be asked from these sections, but if you analyze last 5 years JEE Advanced Papers, you can easily find higher scoring topics in the Physics section.
+There are no certain predictions that the questions will be asked from particular sections, but if you analyze last 5 years JEE Advanced Papers, you can easily find higher scoring topics in the IIT JEE Physics section.

 Most important topics in JEE Advanced paper 1 & 2 are different.
 In paper 1, marking weightage is more for the topics like Aldehydes, Ketones and Carboxylic Acids, Atomic Structure, P-Block Elements, Hydrocarbons etc.